gracejychang/rat-dreams-game/README.md

 2. On Windows, run `RatDreamsGame.exe`.
 3. On MacOS, open the executable in the `Builds/MacOS` folder.
 4. Enjoy the game!

+## GAME MECHANICS
+- ← / → Arrow Keys – Move the Rat left and right
+- Spacebar – Fire a projectile (only after collecting the Hot Sauce PowerUp)

+PowerUps like Hot Sauce enable new abilities — collect them to gain an advantage!

 ---